ncovercash/dfr-image-gallery/README.md

 yarn start
 ```

-Open [http://localhost:3000/Gallery](http://localhost:3000/Gallery) with your browser to see the result.
+Then, open [http://localhost:3000/Gallery](http://localhost:3000/Gallery) with your browser to see the result.